Here we present services that facilitate publishing at Hanken. You can find information about how to publish:

-- Research Reports - Reports by teachers and researchers
+- Research Reports - monographs written by researchers and teachers at Hanken

 More information about the publishing process is found in the guidelines:

-The Research at Hanken is presented in the Haris research database.
+The research at Hanken is presented in the Haris research portal.

 Each doctoral graduate at Hanken may publish their thesis in the Economics and Society series.

-If you choose to do that, you must:
+If you choose to do so, you need to:

 - follow our instructions

-Hanken funds a limited number of physical copies of which the author gets 25 and the department 25 for the public defence.
+Hanken funds a limited number of physical copies, of which the author gets a maximum of 25 and the department a maximum of 25 for the public defence.
 The electronic version will be freely available for download and printing in Hanken’s institutional repository Dhanken.